ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 # Scalable Web application on Kubernetes
+Scaffold a Java web application, run it locally in a container and then deploy it to a IBM Cloud Kubernetes cluster.
+Then bind a custom domain, monitor the health of the environment and scale.

+## Objectives
 * Create a Kubernetes cluster
 * Scaffold a starter Java application
 * Deploy application to cluster
 * Bind custom domain
 * Monitor cluster health
 * Scale Kubernetes pods

 ## Prerequisites